Featured Article: Why Walmart Has Become a Public Nuisance

 We know the process of filing a claim can be intimidating, which is why we make the process as easy as possible for our clients.
 If you’re unsure about filing a claim but want to find out more, we encourage you to schedule a free consultation with John R. Colvin to learn more about your case’s potential.

-Why hire a Winchester attorney?
+Why hire a Winchester personal injury lawyer?

-An attorney makes sure insurance companies and other attorneys don’t take advantage of you.
+A personal injury attorney makes sure insurance companies and other attorneys don’t take advantage of you.
 They maximize the amount of compensation you can get.
 They handle the day-to-day aspects of filing a legal claim.

 Experienced personal injury attorneys know what to expect and when to seize opportunities in your claim.
 Handling these claims without an attorney is overwhelming.
 You need to learn the complexities of the law and the legal system.
 You also have no frame of reference for what constitutes a “good” or “bad” offer.